 After making these changes, check if the problem with Teredo is resolved.

-Solution 5 – Make sure the hosts file entry isn’t causing problems
+5. Make sure the host file entry isn’t causing problems

 According to users, sometimes this problem can appear if the hosts file is changed.
 You can check your hosts file by doing the following: